ngs-doo/dsl-php-tutorial/README.md

         $postComments[] = $comment;
 ```

 That will work, but that's not very efficient because findAll method fetches all the comments in the database.
 We need a more efficient way to filter comments before they are fetched.
-There are two ways to do this: generic search and specificatoions.
+There are two ways to do this: generic search and specifications.

 ### Generic search